Apple Collage

 Go wild with some bright autumn colours to create this autumn tree painting, and capture your child's hands in time!

 This window picture looks beautiful on display and really captures all that's best about autumn - especially when the sun shines through it!
+It is simply made with clear sticky film (sticky-back plastic), leaves and glitter, and can be adapted to a range of ages.

 These Autumn window pictures look so pretty displayed in the classroom or home at Fall, and are a popular craft with children of all ages.